-What videos and audio need to be accessible
+What video and audio need to be accessible

 Let’s start with a quick summary of what makes video and audio accessible.

-Video content needs several components to be accessible to users with vision or auditory disabilities.
+Video content needs several pieces to be accessible to users with vision or auditory disabilities.
 This includes:

 - Audio descriptions